hyperledger/fabric/docs/source/msp.rst

 In the current MSP implementation we only support method (1) as it is simpler and does not require blacklisting the no longer considered intermediate CA.

+**5) CAs and TLS CAs

+MSP identities' root CAs and MSP TLS certificates' root CAs (and relative intermediate CAs) need to be declared in different folders.
+This is to avoid confusion between different classes of certificates.
+Fabric does not forbid to reuse the same CAs for both MSP identities and TLS certificates but best practices suggest to avoid this in production.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/